rossatwood2022/rossatwood2022.github.io/README.md

-# rossatwood2022.github.io
+# Project portfolio, Ross Milo Atwood
+This repository contains demos and codebases of projects that I have developed throughout the course of my career.
+Click any project folders to see a showcase of the application's functionality!
+Thank you for visiting :)

+## Privacy notice
-A portfolio for projects I would like to showcase.
-Note that some projects are student projects/assignments owned by the University of Utah, these are listed but not shown for the sake of ensuring academic honesty for future classes.
+Some projects are protected by the University of Utah and code/solutions should not be shown for the sake of good academic practice.
+If desired a live demonstration of any application could be performed.